Top Artists – Steve Winwood

 Gordon,

 Yes, our records are expensive, there is no denying that fact.
 I think you would agree they are worth what we charge, which is typically much more than a hundred dollars each these days.
-The average record on our site is about three times that much.
+The average record on our site runs about three times that much.

 Fortunately, if you want more records that sound as good as our Hot Stampers do, we tell you how to find your own.